I Tried These Pads To Ease My Period Cramps — Here's What Happened

 As an unwilling member of the Terribly Painful Period Cramps Club, it's pretty much a given that I spend at least two days of the month doubled over in bed, willing to do anything to make my cramps stop.

-So when a brand called NannoCare came out with a line of pads that claimed to minimize cramps, I was, to say the least, curious — and a little dubious.
+So when a brand called NannoCare came out with a line of pads that claimed to minimise cramps, I was, to say the least, curious — and a little dubious.

 Advertisement